ebp-nor/workshop-2024/05_YaHS.md

 When you have done this, you can submit to the cluster by typing `sh run.sh`.

-This should finish in a handful of minutes (when testing it ran for 6 minutes).
+When testing, this ran for 1.6 hours.
 You can monitor the progress with `squeue -u <username>`.

 Here we have simplified matters a bit and only proposes to scaffold one of the assemblies.
 Usually, we filter the Hi-C data based on unique k-mers in the two assemblies.
 This would lead to the reads used to scaffold hap1 would not contain reads with k-mers that are unique to hap2, and vice versa.